Sarah Green (Miss. Green)

 I first joined the Stepping Stones family back in 1998; having had previous experience, post NNEB qualification, within other early years settings.
 Initially I worked as a full-time Early Years Practitioner and key person gaining further experience and honing my skills across each of the different age groups.
 However, promotion came in 2004 when I joined the management team and, having completed the CACHE Management Diploma, I was soon offered the position of Nursery Manager at our then sister setting in Great Barr.
 I have very happy memories of the 15 years spent there and the wealth of skills and experiences I gained are invaluable.
 Very sadly this setting closed at the end of the lease on the premises, but I was thrilled to be given the opportunity to relocate here as Manager, just in time for the quarter century anniversary!

-With the support of Miss.
-Jones, Mrs. Morley and Miss.
-Reece I have full autonomy over the day to day running of the Nursery and despite this bringing enormous responsibility and challenges; it also brings job satisfaction and reward in equal measure too.
+With the support of Ms. Reece, Miss.
+Reece and Mrs. Morley I have full autonomy over the day to day running of the Nursery and despite this bringing enormous responsibility and challenges; it also brings job satisfaction and reward in equal measure too.
 We believe that ‘a team is made from a group of people who all work together to achieve the same goal’.
-I am extremely proud of our talented team of childcare and education practitioners; they are all experienced, hardworking and loyal, showing tireless commitment and dedication to their individual roles and each bringing their own special qualities and skills to the Nursery and children in our charge.
+I am extremely proud of our talented team of childcare and education practitioners; they are all experienced, hardworking, and loyal, showing tireless commitment and dedication to their individual roles and each bringing their own special qualities and skills to the Nursery and children in our charge.
+Continuous professional development is very important at all levels of our team, so I have recently started the journey towards formal qualification as a Forest School Teacher.
+This will not only enhance and extend the outdoor learning opportunities we currently offer our children during Forest Sessions held within Sutton Park; but also add to educational and health and well-being experiences explored within our own fantastically resourced garden environment.

 I am passionate about every aspect of my role and cannot wait to play a positive part in each child’s early years’ journey with us.